stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 succeed very well.
 So he nodded, and tried to describe himself and his journey by signs.
 He pointed upward, as if to the outer world, then closed his eyes and made signs as of a mole burrowing.
 Then he opened his eyes again and pointed downward, in order to indicate his descent of the great slope.
-Experimentally he blended a spoken word or two with his gestures&mdash;for example, pointing successively to himself and to all of his visitors and saying &ldquo;  un hombre  &rdquo;, and then pointing to himself alone and very carefully pronouncing his individual name,   P&aacute;nfilo de Zamacona.
+Experimentally he blended a spoken word or two with his gestures--for example, pointing successively to himself and to all of his visitors and saying  "  un hombre   ", and then pointing to himself alone and very carefully pronouncing his individual name,   P&aacute;nfilo de Zamacona.

   Before the strange conversation was over, a good deal of data had passed in both directions.
-Zamacona had begun to learn how to throw his thoughts, and had likewise picked up several words of the region&rsquo;s archaic spoken language.
+Zamacona had begun to learn how to throw his thoughts, and had likewise picked up several words of the region's archaic spoken language.
 His visitors, moreover, had absorbed many beginnings of an elementary Spanish vocabulary.
 Their own old language was utterly unlike anything the Spaniard had ever heard, though there were times later on when he was to fancy an infinitely remote linkage with the Aztec, as if the latter represented some far stage of corruption, or some very thin infiltration of loan-words.
-The underground world, Zamacona learned, bore an ancient name which the manuscript records as &ldquo;  Xinai&aacute;n  &rdquo;, but which, from the writer&rsquo;s supplementary explanations and diacritical marks, could probably be best represented to Anglo-Saxon ears by the phonetic arrangement   K&rsquo;n-yan.
+The underground world, Zamacona learned, bore an ancient name which the manuscript records as  "  Xinai&aacute;n   ", but which, from the writer's supplementary explanations and diacritical marks, could probably be best represented to Anglo-Saxon ears by the phonetic arrangement   K'n-yan.

   It is not surprising that this preliminary discourse did not go beyond the merest essentials, but those essentials were highly important.
-Zamacona learned that the people of K&rsquo;n-yan were almost infinitely ancient, and that they had come from a distant part of space where physical conditions are much like those of the earth.
+Zamacona learned that the people of K'n-yan were almost infinitely ancient, and that they had come from a distant part of space where physical conditions are much like those of the earth.
 All this, of course, was legend now; and one could not say how much truth was in it, or how much worship was really due to the octopus-headed being Tulu who had traditionally brought them hither and whom they still